-The CRA enters all actions on these cases in ARPS and follows up weekly until the branch prepares a supplemental record or investigation shows that the documents are not available.
+The CRA will enter all actions on these cases in ARPS and will follow up weekly until the branch prepares a supplemental record or investigation shows that the documents are not available.

 When the missing evidence is received, a supplemental record must be prepared.
 If the CRA receives no positive responses after several attempts to locate the missing materials, the CRA will inform the SLA that he or she has not obtained the missing materials.
-The SLA will bring the matter to the attention of the CCPRB chief if, after two weeks, the missing materials cannot be located or obtained.
+If the missing materials cannot be located or obtained after two weeks, the SLA will bring the matter to the attention of the CCPRB chief.

 3. Duplicate Exhibits

-If there is a duplicate exhibit, the CRA will mark the duplicate exhibit in pencil as “Duplicate of Exhibit ______.”
+If there is a duplicate exhibit, the CRA will mark it on the index as “Duplicate of Exhibit ______.”

 4. Exhibiting Non-Standard Sized Documents